| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 reflected onto the positive half-line.

-The density estimate is computed using the
+The corrected estimate is

 That is, when estimating the density for values of

-close to zero (defined as
+close to zero (defined as for all kernels

 except the Gaussian), the kernel contribution